-- Health and Wellbeing of our workforce ongoing and consistent monitoring enables a better understanding of factors that affect health and wellbeing and the deployment of a consistent strategy to tackle the causes outlined; - Financial implications due to central funding levels and some uncertainty surrounding the economic and political climate in addition to issues around the risk of not achieving financial savings identified in the Medium Term Financial Plan. - Information quality and data inputted into systems, being used for formulating decisions; - ICT capacity and capability to facilitate the transformation programme, specifically implementing new systems and equipment to achieve identified savings targets; - Ability to meet our vision of Protecting People from Harm particularly the most vulnerable by providing an effective policing service.
+- Health and Wellbeing of our workforce ongoing and consistent monitoring enables a better understanding of factors that affect health and wellbeing and the deployment of a consistent strategy to tackle the causes outlined; - Financial implications the delivery of the financial savings will continue to be challenging, particularly so given the uncertain political and economic climate. - Information quality and data inputted into systems, being used for formulating decisions and must be legally compliant under the more recent GDPR changes; - ICT capacity and capability infrastructure and systems are being reviewed and updated to ensure that this critical resource and enabler can facilitate change across both forces in operational policing and other support functions. - Reorganisation work is ongoing across the Alliance and in the respective 'change' teams, as the forces transition to their new states post termination of the Alliance.